angadhn/MySite/_notes/Thoreau.md

 [^10]: At least not in America or much of the West though operating as a business or sole trader offers a pathway to consider one's taxes.
 Though this pathway also enables one to rethink personal banking itself works; it opens opportunities to having offshore bank accounts as one's net worth increases.

 [^11]: Companies like Apple, Google, Microsoft, and Meta have market capitalizations exceeding the GDP of many countries.
 Apple's market cap has exceeded $3 trillion, larger than the GDP of all but a handful of nations.

-[^12]: Meta's platforms collectively serve billions of users—more "citizens" than any single nation.

 [^13]: It is important to caveat this by stating that even the alternatives are founded/funded, primarily, by players from within these unconscionable technology organisations.